Parsl/parsl/docs/userguide/monitoring.rst

 The workflow summary page captures the run level details of a workflow, including start and end times as well as task summary statistics.
 The workflow summary section is followed by the *App Summary* that lists the various apps and invocation count for each.

 .. image:: ../images/mon_workflow_summary.png

-The workflow summary also presents three different views of the workflow:
+The workflow summary also presents three or four different views of the workflow (the number depends on whether file provenance is enabled and files were used in the workflow):

 * Workflow DAG - with apps differentiated by colors: This visualization is useful to visually inspect the dependency structure of the workflow.
 Hovering over the nodes in the DAG shows a tooltip for the app represented by the node and it's task ID.